mikaelbr/writings/js-syntax-series/function-arguments.md

 console.log(logAll.length); //=> 0
 ```

-This means, if we're trying to programatically get a functions arity of variadic
+This means, if we're trying to programmatically get a functions arity of
-functions, we're out of luck.
-There are also other ways to define variadic
+variadic functions, we're out of luck.
+There are also other ways to define
-functions in JavaScript.
+variadic functions in JavaScript.
 By using rest.

 ## All About the Rest